Elders Council for Parks in British Columbia

 This collection consists of video history interviews with park pioneers, as well as some events, created by EKOS Communications in partnership with the Elders Council for Parks of British Columbia to commemorate the 100th anniversary of BC Parks in 2011 and audio recordings of oral histories related to the development of BC Parks.

-Collection thumbnail from the Elders Council for Parks BC website http://www.elderscouncilforparks.ca/elders-council-at-work/
+Collection thumbnail from the Elders Council for Parks BC website https://www.elderscouncilforparks.ca

 Permalink: http://vault.library.uvic.ca/collections/ff03b197-0abd-4cc6-813e-ea7c05602530